DoormatIka/smallforms/README.md

 - Password protected results (passwords are stored in plain text)
 - Answering forms

+**Why are passwords stored in plain text?**
+- Because this is a prototype and I feel that security is not necessary for a prototype.
+However, when going in production, security is needed.
+- I have defended against basic exploits like XSS (Cross-site scripting) and SQL injection attacks (by validating every input server-side).

+## Usage
+You create a form `/create`, then it redirects you to the site, copy-paste the link and send it to people, then view the results by putting in the password.

 ## Setup
 Open the command prompt in the folder you extracted this on.
 ```